SAP/gigya-swift-sdk/GigyaTfa/README.md

   }
 }
 ```
+​
 ## TOTP Verification
+​

-Resolving TOTP Two Factor Authentication verification is done using the VerifyTotpResolver class.
+Resolving TOTP Two Factor Authentication verification is done using the *VerifyTotpResolver* class.
+​
 Code example for TOTP verification flow.
 Note that this is just a partial representation of the flow and will require additional UI intervention.
+​
+​
 ```
 let verifyTOTPResolver = resolverFactory.getResolver(for: VerifyTotpResolver.self)
 ```